 Enjoy longer by spending a night for only $11,000 JMD!

 Akashi: Living the Journi

 Coming from city life in the USA, Akashi made a drastic lifestyle change after being told that she required a blood transfusion.
 The natural healing powers she found in Portland, Jamaica allowed her to cleanse her system.
-Since then, she has been living a proudly natural life as an organic farmer, a chef for 22 years (all-vegan chef for 11 years), and transformation guide on the land on which she was able to heal herself.
+Since then, she has been living a proudly natural life on the land on which she was able to heal herself.

 Her goal is to help others discover their power to heal and transform themselves.
 If you’re interested in a visit to the land and/or her 22-day transformation programme to help you reset, please send an email for more information.